|

 Here are some reasons why the autofocus system can miss, and things you can do to minimize the problems:

 Consider the "Focus point on eye" image above.
 It was taken at f/2.8, 1/125 sec, ISO 1600 and is well-exposed.
 As we will see in the next section, If we took it at f/11, 1/500 sec we would have to use ISO 102,400.
 Some cameras go that high, but the results will be extremely noisy.
 So we have a never-ending trade-off between noise, motion blur, and depth of field.
-Sometimes there is plenty of light and you have nothing to worry about; sometimes a scene is dark and you must decide which factor to compromise on.
+Sometimes there is plenty of light and you have nothing to worry about; sometimes a scene is so dark that you must decide which factor to compromise on.

 Why are ISO 102,400 pictures noisy?
 And what is ISO, anyways?
 ISO is the Internatinal Organization for Standardization, and in 1979 they set up a scale to standardize film speeds; that scale has been transfered over to digital.
 You can think of ISO 100 as the base rate, and every doubling of the ISO number (to ISO 200, ISO 400, ISO 800, etc.) as telling the camera to count each photon of light twice.
-So in a perfect world, a photo of a still subject at 1/500 sec at ISO 400 would look the same as a photo at 1/125 sec at ISO 100 (the former is 1/4 the time and counts each photon 4 times).
+So in a perfect world, a photo of a still subject at 1/500 sec at ISO 400 would look the same as a photo at 1/125 sec at ISO 100 (the former is 1/4 the exposure time and counts each photon 4 times).
 But we don't live in a perfect world; we live in a random quantum world in which there is always fluctuation in the amount of light gathered.
 At ISO 102,400 each little fluctuation is magnified by a factor of 1024, making them very visible.

 |